kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 configured maximum backoff if the `EnableKubeletCrashLoopBackoffMax` feature gate is turned on.

-If on a given node the per-node configured maximum backoff is lower than the initial value, the initial value for that node will instead be set to the configured maximum.
-For example, if `ReduceDefaultCrashLoopBackoffDecay` is turned off so the initial value is 10s, but `EnableKubeletCrashLoopBackoffMax` is turned on and a given node is configured to a maximum of `1s`, then the initial value for that node will be configured to 1s.

 For `EnableKubeletCrashLoopBackoffMax`:

 For an existing cluster, no changes are required to configuration, invocations or API objects to make an upgrade.

-To make use of this enhancement, on upgrade, the feature gate must first be turned on.
-Then, if any <<[UNRESOLVED]>>nodes need to use a different backoff curve, their kubelet must be completely redeployed with XYZ kubelet config.
+To make use of this enhancement, on cluster upgrade, the `EnableKubeletCrashLoopBackoffMax` feature gate must first be turned on for the cluster.
+Then, if any nodes need to use a different backoff curve, their kubelet must be completely redeployed either in the same upgrade or after that upgrade with the `NodeMaxCrashLoopBackOff` kubelet command line flag set.
-<<[/UNRESOLVED]>>

 To stop use of this enhancement, there are two options.

-On a <<[UNRESOLVED]>> per-node basis, nodes can be completely redeployed with XYZ kubelet config set to ABC. <<[/UNRESOLVED]>> Since the Pods have been completely redeployed, they will lose their prior backoff counter anyways and, if they go on to be restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).
+On a per-node basis, nodes can be completely redeployed with `NodeMaxCrashLoopBackOff` kubelet command line flag unset. <<[UNRESOLVED is this true if kubelet restarts tho]>>Since the Pods must be completely redeployed, they will lose their prior backoff counter anyways and, if they go on to be restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate). <</UNRESOLVED>>

 Or, the entire cluster can be restarted with the `EnableKubeletCrashLoopBackoffMax` feature gate turned off.
 In this case, any